 “Then it came to pass on the third day, in the morning, that there were thunderings and lightnings, and a thick cloud on the mountain; and the sound of the trumpet was very loud, so that all the people who were in the camp trembled.
 And Moses brought the people out of the camp to meet with God, and they stood at the foot of the mountain.
 Now Mount Sinai was completely in smoke, because the Lord descended upon it in fire…”—Exodus 19:16-18

 Finally, the story concludes with Yahweh delivering the Ten Commandments—divine knowledge that is relevant even today.

-Pentecost is named after the Greek word pentekoste, meaning fiftieth.
-It was the ancient Greek term for Shavuot.
+Pentecost is taken from the Greek word pentekoste, meaning fiftieth.
+It is the ancient Greek name for the day of Shavuot.

 Pentecost is the festival at which Christians celebrate the gift of the Holy Spirit, and it is celebrated on the 7th Sunday, 50 days after Resurrection Sunday.

 “When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.”—Acts 2:1-4

 The Greek word for utterance is sophia, which refers to the intimate understanding of God’s Word and His commandments.
 When you have an intimate understanding of God’s Word, it changes you, shaping you into the image of Christ.
 The result is holy, upright living and divine knowledge.
 This is especially relevant today.

 What You Need to Know…